Space-time least-squares isogeometric method and efficient solver for parabolic problems

-Common numerical methods for time-dependent PDE are obtained by discretizing separately in time (e.g, by difference schemes) and in space (e.g., by a Galerkin method).
-We consider instead the alternative approach of discretizing the PDE simultaneously in space and time, that is, the so-called space-time (variational) approach.
-This approach has been pioneered in \cite{Hughes1988} in the context of finite elements, and later developed especially in the field of computational fluid dynamics, see for example the book \cite{bazilevs2013computational}.
-The mathematical analysis of Galerkin space-time methods for parabolic equations has been developed in \cite{Schwab2009} for a wavelet discretization, and, more recently, in \cite{Steinbach2015} for a Galerkin finite element discretization.
 In the IGA framework, the idea of using smooth splines in time has been first proposed in \cite{takizawa2014space}.
 The recent paper \cite{takizawa2017turbocharger} applies this concept to a complex engineering simulation.
-A stable space-time isogeometric method for the heat equation, based on the use of time-upwind test functions, has been proposed in \cite{Langer2016,Langer2017} and its time-parallel multigrid solver has been developed in \cite{Hofer2018}.
+A stabilized space-time isogeometric method for the heat equation has been proposed in \cite{Langer2016,Langer2017} and its time-parallel multigrid solver has been developed in \cite{Hofer2018}.

+In contrast to the existing space-time IGA works, in this paper we adopt an $L^2$ least-squares approximation.
+The first appearance of a least-squares space-time formulation was in \cite{nguyen1984space}.
+However, as discussed in \cite{bell1994space,bell1996space}, the discretized formulation of \cite{nguyen1984space} departs from the least-squares minimization principle.
+In \cite{bell1994space,bell1996space} the authors consider a least-squares finite element method for unsteady fluid dynamics problems.
+For second-order differential equations, the $L^2$ minimization of the equation residual would require $C^1$-continuous functions in the spatial variables, \B however \cite{bell1994space,bell1996space} recast the second-order equation into a set of first-order equations, whose least-squares formulation allows $C^0$ functions.
+Furthermore, \cite{bell1994space,bell1996space} introduce a time-marching approach to lower the memory requirement and the computational time.
+Henceforth, the most relevant contributions on space-time least-squares methods have retained these two features: 1) the minimization of first-order residuals and 2) the time-marching technique (similar to the use of time-slabs or discontinuous-in-time approximation).
+We refer to the book \cite{bochev2009least} for a review of the literature.